18 Dec 2025

 Xylitol, Erythritol, Sorbitol

-Contain fewer calories than sugar but have energy content.
+Contain fewer calories than sugar, but still have energy content.

 Non-nutritive Sweeteners (NNS)